 Virtual assistance offers the perfect chance to work remotely and have flexible hours.
 Quick training makes this an accessible role for those with strong organizational and communication aptitudes without needing a formal degree.

-Roles in sales and business development offer high earning potential and can be rewarding for individuals who thrive on relationship-building and communication.
+Roles in business development offer high earning potential and can be rewarding for individuals who thrive on relationship-building and communication.

 Web development and IT support are promising fields for a career shift for technically inclined people in their 40s.